 - 218-226-3048 (Silver Bay residents)

 Hosted by Bay Area Vineyard Church, Silver Bay.
-Distribution is the third Saturday of the month, in gymnasium.
-Doors open at 10:30am with distribution between 11am-12:30pm.
-No income requirement.
-Share donation of $20 cash, no checks.
+Distribution is the third Saturday of the month, in the gymnasium, from 10:30am-12pm.
+No income or residency requirement.
+Share donation of $25 cash, no checks.
 If you can only pay a portion of the donation, a church may cover the rest.
 Bring bags, baskets and coolers.
 Organic and gluten-free items may be available.
 You will receive an abundance of grocery items!

 Hours: Monday-Friday 9am-3pm